Legends of the Three Kingdoms: Objectives

 As long as one of the scenarios listed above occur at the endgame, the associated roles can claim victory even if the character has already been killed.
 In general, the Monarch and his ministers must work together to kill the rebels and traitors, while the rebels can cooperate to kill off the ministers before attacking the Monarch.
-Meanwhile, the traitor(s) can guise as a minister and help to kill the rebels, before revolting against the ministers and finally confronting the Monarch.
+Meanwhile, the traitor(s) can pretend to be ministers and help to kill the rebels, before revolting against the real ministers and finally confronting the Monarch.

 Types of cards

 LTK consists of a few types of cards, which serve different purposes in the game.